Our recommendations for best first aid kit for different skill levels, tips for first aid kit use and items missed in many kits.

 These items are more bulky and are likely to only fit in the larger medium, large and extra large kits.

-- Add the Israel 6” bandage 3pack.
-These are useful to wrap various wounds – put one in each vehicle, and put any extras in your home medical kit.
+- Israel 6” bandage or the Israeli 4″ bandage – These are useful to wrap various wounds, can be turned into a sling or even a tourniquet – put one in each vehicle, and put extras in your home medical kit.

 - Topical Treatments pack

 - SAM Splint – these are larger